 - Being unusually irritable and impatient with legal and business colleagues

 Ultimately, if those with decision-making power fail to improve working conditions, burnt-out lawyers might seek opportunities elsewhere.

 GCs can help their teams by outsourcing high-volume contracts

-Ontra’s contract automation solution includes a global network of corporate lawyers.
+Ontra’s Contract Automation solution includes a global network of corporate lawyers.
 These freelance lawyers use the contract automation platform to reliably process NDAs and other routine agreements with short turnaround times.
-While Ontra executes these agreements, GCs can focus on more satisfying, mission-critical legal work.
+While Ontra’s legal network executes these agreements, GCs can focus on more satisfying, mission-critical legal work.